doraqmon/doraqian.github.io/README.md

 ## License

-The theme is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The theme is available as open source under the terms ofDDD the [MIT License](https://opensource.org/licenses/MIT).

 ## More themes

 - [Texture](https://github.com/thelehhman/texture)